 Tuition and Financial Aid FAQs

 The best way to get an accurate picture of how much school will cost is to meet with an advisor to see how many credits you have to complete to earn your degree.
 The cost of your education will depend on credits that transfer in and how many credits you plan to take each semester.
-The current tuition rate is $360 per credit, and our tuition is locked through 2016.
-Many students take six credits per semester.
+The current tuition rate is $360 per credit.
 Visit the UW Oshkosh Financial Aid Tuition and Fees website for more information on tuition.

 Out-of-state students pay the same flat per-credit tuition that Wisconsin residents pay.
 There are tuition rate differences for out-of-state students who enroll in the traditional programs, but not for students who are in our online programs.